rooftops, church tower with trees in coimbra

 As a Holidaymaker

 Those are just 9 reasons to visit Coimbra in Portugal.
 Did I convince you?
 Did I answer your question – is Coimbra Portugal worth visiting?
 I hope so.
-A special thanks to Coimbra Tourism for helping me discover the best of their city!

 Similar Posts